 5. Thailand in May

 Thailand’s climate in May is hot and sultry.
 As a result, the number of tourists is also reduced, and the travel cost is lower.

 6. Thailand in June

-The rainy season has started, and the weather becomes more comfortable and cool.
-Traveling to Thailand in June is a good time if you want to save more money.
+The rainy season starts, and the weather becomes more comfortable and cool.
+So, traveling to Thailand in June is a good time if you want to save more money.

 7. Thailand in July

 Due to the rain, the number of visitors decreases in July, so it’s suitable for those who enjoy less hustle.